 Blog of the day at Counterpunch.

-Nice metnion today in the Scientific American blog regarding the first photograph of a smell.
+Nice mention today in the Scientific American blog regarding the first photograph of a smell.
 (There have been many others since this first.)

 Great review of the week at The Guardian.co.uk